-The Group's financial soundness, which is characterized by a low leverage ratio and considerable unencumbered assets, affords the Group available sources for the obtainment of financing on convenient terms19.
+The Group's financial soundness, which is characterized by a low leverage ratio and considerable unencumbered assets, affords the Group available sources for the obtainment of financing on convenient terms22.
 The Group's leverage ratio is low, compared to many of its major competitors.
-The Group's low leverage ratio, joined with the Company's extensive initiatives in the real estate sector, provide flexibility also at times of crises.
+The Group's low leverage ratio, joined with the Company's extensive initiatives in the real estate sector, provide flexibility also at times of crisis.

-19 For further details, see Section 19 of Chapter A of the Periodic Report for 2017.
+22 For further details, see Section 19 of Chapter A of the Periodic Report for 2017, which is incorporated herein by reference.